Stage 1 Fire Restrictions, effective Aug. 12, 2025, for unincorporated western Boulder County.

 Healthy Homes

-Black father playing with toddler on the living room floor
+Father and toddler playing with toys on the living room floor

 Boulder County Public Health’s (BCPH) Healthy Homes Program strives to build healthier communities by providing all Boulder County residents with information and resources that foster safe and healthy homes.
-We spend approximately 90% of our time indoors, and the air quality is often worse than the quality of air outdoors.
+We spend approximately 90% of our time indoors, and the air quality is often worse than that of the air outdoors.
 We believe that everyone deserves to live in a safe and healthy environment.

 Indoor air quality impacts are based on the following: